Quick guide Tap to collapse / expand

 By embracing play based learning, we help children with autism and other neurodivergent traits to thrive socially, emotionally, and cognitively.
 These are not children who need to be “fixed” but children who need to be understood, supported, and celebrated.

 At Edx Education, we believe every child deserves the opportunity to play, learn, and create in their own way.
-Through open ended toys like Rainbow Pebbles® and Sand & Water Trays, as well as our free downloadable resources, we aim to empower families and educators to build inclusive environments where all children can shine.
+Through open ended toys like Rainbow Pebbles® and Sand and Water Trays, we aim to empower families to build inclusive environments where all children can shine.

-Tune into the full episode of Play Bridges Minds, Voices & Hearts on the Play, Learn & Create with Edx Education podcast available on Spotify, Apple Podcasts, and all major platforms.
-You’ll find practical tips, laughter, and heartfelt advice to support neurodivergent children through the joy of play.
+Tune into the full episode of Play Bridges Minds, Voices and Hearts on the Play, Learn and Create with Edx Education podcast available on Spotify, Apple Podcasts, and all major platforms.

 By Heather Welch, General Manager, Edx Education UK & Author of Happy Children Play